reecewdoyle/T1A1/README.md

  ### Domains and DNS

-“The Domain Name System (DNS) is the phonebook of the Internet.”
+“The Domain Name System (DNS) is the phone book of the Internet.”
 (CloudFlare, What is DNS?, 2023)

 DNS allows people to remember a domain name rather than memorise and IP address.
 When attempting to load a webpage into a browser, the user will likely use a Uniform Resource Locator (URL) consisting of the Scheme (http:// or https://) and at least the domain name (www.example.com).
 (MDN, What is a URL?, 2023)